decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-09-gather-with-binding-and-verifiability.md

 ---
-title: 'Living with Asynchrony: the Gather Protocol with Binding and Verifiability'
+title: 'Gather with Binding and Verifiability'
 date: 2024-01-09 18:00:00 -05:00
 tags:
 - asynchrony